Cat Allergens & How to Help Manage Them at Home

 HEPA filters and other products in the market may help manage pet allergens at home.

-Did you know cat dander is the smallest pet dander particle?3 Air purifiers equipped with True HEPA filters can capture up to 99.97% of airborne particles as small as 0.3 microns, including dust, pollen, pet dander, and mold spores, significantly improving indoor air quality.4
+According to an Allergist at the American College of Allergy, Asthma & Immunology, cat dander is the smallest pet dander particle.3 Air purifiers equipped with True HEPA filters can capture up to 99.97% of airborne particles as small as 0.3 microns, including dust, pollen, pet dander and mold spores, significantly improving indoor air quality.4

 Frequently Asked Questions